goabstract/Marketing-for-Engineers/README.md

 You should always A/B test different email headers, text, message styles, images, CTA buttons.
 Look at your metrics and measure how well is your onboarding experience works:
 * [Everything You Wanted to Know About Email CTA Buttons](https://explore.reallygoodemails.com/everything-you-wanted-to-know-about-email-cta-buttons-98807ab98806) by Really Good Emails.
+* [Best Practices for Buttons: The User Experience of colors] by Luca Longo.
+One more short read to help you shoce your CTA button.

 You can work really hard and get a lot of traffic or trial signups.
 But if your onboarding experience and converting users to customers suck, you will lose the game.